nspcc-dev/neofs-s3-gw/docs/attribute_mapping.md

 ### Tags Object

 Stores tag data for an object.
+Contents is a JSON object with string keys and values repsenting tags.

 **Attributes:**